Rndynt/AuraTransport/replit.md

 - Workflow "Server" configured to run `npm run dev` on port 5000 with webview output
 - Express server properly configured with host 0.0.0.0 for Replit proxy compatibility
 - Vite development server configured with `allowedHosts: true` for iframe proxy
-- Database connection verified working (200 status codes on API calls)
+- Database connection verified working (200/304 status codes on API calls)
 - Application running successfully with all features functional
-- Deployment configuration set up for autoscale target
+- Deployment configuration set up for autoscale target with proper build and start commands
 - Import process completed and verified successfully

 ## Project Architecture